dnnaaa/ML-Internship-Home-Assignment/README.md

 ## Assignment Process

-# Refactoring and Optimizing the Dashboard Component

 ## Overview
 This project involves refactoring and optimizing an existing unstructured and unmaintainable Python dashboard codebase.
-The goal is to enhance readability, maintainability, and scalability by reorganizing the structure into logical components and creating reusable utilities.
+In addition to enhancing readability, maintainability, and scalability by reorganizing the structure into logical components and creating reusable utilities, the project introduces several key improvements:
+- Integration of a trained logistic regression model with the GridSearch algorithm to improve prediction accuracy.
+- Capabilities for adding, displaying, and deleting inference results from the database.
+- An interactive Exploratory Data Analysis (EDA) component to enhance data visualization and insights.

 ---